Kasper Junker

-Kasper Aalund Junker (born 5 March 1994) is a Danish professional footballer who plays for Japanese club Nagoya Grampus, on loan from Urawa Red Diamonds as a forward.
+Kasper Aalund Junker (born 5 March 1994) is a Danish professional footballer who plays as a forward for J1 League club Nagoya Grampus.

 Career

 Early years

 Junker started playing football as a four-year-old with local club Vinding SF before moving to the Vejle Boldklub academy and from there on to Kolding IF.
 He joined Hessel Gods Fodboldkostskole (Hessel Gods Football Academy) in tenth grade, where he was coached by the likes of Flemming Povlsen and played for FC Djursland's team in the Denmark Series.
 Junker was spotted by scouts of Randers, whom he joined at U19 level in the summer of 2012, while attending HHX ("Higher Commercial Examination Programme") at Tradium Randers.

 Randers

 Junker made his Danish Superliga debut for Randers as a substitute in the away match against Vestsjælland on 7 March 2014, and contributed with an assist to Kasper Fisker's goal in the 1–1 draw.
 Junker also came on the pitch on 4 April when Randers beat AGF 1–0 in Aarhus.

 In the summer of 2014, he signed a full-time contract with Randers, and was thus promoted to the first team and became a professional.
 In January 2015, he was sent on a six-month loan to second-tier Danish 1st Division club Fredericia, but failed to make an appearance.